Mandatory electronic invoicing in France: What you need to know

 The implementation timeline for electronic invoicing spans several years.
 Initially scheduled for 2024, it has been postponed.
 Here are the new dates:

 • September 2026: Businesses must be ready to receive electronic invoices.
-Large companies will need to start issuing electronic invoices.

 The challenges of B2B electronic invoicing for businesses